SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 }
 ```

 This works fine.

-Let's play with Rust lifetimes for a bit by adding a few tests.
+Let's play with matchers and lifetimes for a bit by adding a few tests.

 ```rust
 #[cfg(test)]